 Rules and Guidelines

-Please read through the following documents to learn more about suitability guidelines for artwork, dropping off the art, and important deadlines.
+Please read through the following documents to learn more about the submission process, artwork eligibility, and important deadlines.